fcavallarin/wirebrowser/docs/BDHS-Origin-Trace.md

 4. The earliest snapshot with the invalid structure reveals the **responsible reducer function**.

 #### Result
 Something stepping cannot catch becomes visible immediately.
+With the tolerance window, BDHS also reveals the snapshots preceding the invalid state, making it clear which function prepares the inconsistent data before the reducer sets the final state.

 ---